 The aircraft is a Boeing 737-200, registered to Malaysian Airlines System – MAS, bearing the registration number 9M-MBD.
 The aircraft made its first flight on 12 September 1972.

 Approximately at 7:54 PM, while the aircraft was descending towards Runway 33 of Subang Airport, Subang Tower was alerted about hijacker’s presence onboard.
-This has been confirmed by Malaysian Civil Aviation Department’s report on the crash.

 As the aircraft continues the journey towards Singapore, authorities observed the aircraft carried out unusual pitch up and pitch down maneuvers.
+The aircraft disappeared from radar while en route to Singapore.

 The report concluded that the crash happened because the crew were fatally incapacitated and the aircraft was not professionally controlled afterwards.